iAlturki/MicMute/README.md

 ## Installation

 1. Download `iAlturki-MicMute.exe` from [Releases](../../releases)
-2. Download `Mic_Muted_icon.ico` and place in same folder
+2. Run the executable
-3. Run the executable
+3. Press F8 to mute/unmute your microphone

-4. Press F8 to mute/unmute your microphone
+*Single-file application - no additional files needed*

 ## System Requirements